r-devel/r-dev-env/docs/container_setup/github_codespace/codespacestartstop.md

+### How to Stop Codespaces?

 #### 1. Navigate to Codespaces Panel
+To stop codespace we just need to navigate to the Codespaces option in the bottom left of the Codespace panel.

 #### 2. Open Dropdown Menu

-After clicking on codespaces option we will get a drop down above something
+After clicking on codespaces option we will get a drop down above something like this👇

-like this👇

 ![stop codespace](../../assets/rdev15.png)